SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 You need to determine which parts to use to fulfill the client’s order.

-You have the following parts in storage\:
+You have the following parts in storage:

 An engine has power and volume.
 Power is in horsepower and volume is in cubic centimeters.